What is a Minimum Balance Requirement for Checking & Savings?

 Average minimum balance

-The average minimum balance is the combined end-of-day balances divided by the
+The average minimum balance is the combined end-of-day balances divided by the amount of days in the statement cycle.

 It allows you to drop below the advertised minimum for a short time while still avoiding the monthly fee.